Learning the Interference Graph of a Wireless Network: Main Results

-We now present result on inferring the hidden interference graph $G_H=(\Vc,\Ec_H)$ through observations of $\Xv(1), \ldots \Xv(k)$ and $\Yv(1), \ldots \Yv(k)$.
+We now present our results on inferring the hidden interference graph $G_H=(\Vc,\Ec_H)$.
+We observe $\Xv(1), \ldots \Xv(k)$ and $\Yv(1), \ldots \Yv(k)$.
 When the transmission of AP $j$ fails (indicated by the feedback $Y_j = 0$) the failure must have been caused by collision with a transmission from one of the active APs in $\Sc_j$.
 However, as there may be multiple hidden interferers, there may be no single AP that is always transmitting when $Y_j=0$.
-Complicating the situation is the fact that an AP that transmits regularly when $Y_j=1$ may not be a hidden interferer at all.
-This is because the transmission status of an AP can be highly positively correlated (because of CSMA/CA) with one or more hidden interferers.
+Complicating the situation is the fact that an AP that transmits regularly when $Y_j=0$ may not be a hidden interferer at all.
+This is because the transmission status of an AP can be strongly positively correlated (because of CSMA/CA) with one or more non-interferers.
 We first illustrate the types of statistical dependencies we need to address before presenting our algorithm.

-First consider a scenario where a triplet of APs $(i,j,k)$ lie in the direct interference range of AP $l$, i.e., $i$, $j$, and $k$ are all are in $\Nc_l$.
-Further assume that there is no direct interference between $i$, $j$, and $k$.
+First, consider a scenario where AP $1$, AP $2$, and AP $3$ lie in the direct interference range of AP $l$, i.e., APs $1$, $2$, and $3$ are all in $\Nc_l$.
+Further assume that there is no direct interference between $1$, $2$, and $3$.
 The transmission of any of these three APs will suppress the transmission of AP $l$ and thus increase the (conditional) probability of transmission of the other APs in $\Nc_l$.
-Thus, the activation statuses of $i,j,k$ are positively correlated.
-Now say that $i,j$ are both hidden interferers for AP $m$.
-Then, even though transmissions of AP $k$ may be correlated with transmission {\em failures} of AP $m$, due to the positive correlation statuses of $i,j,k$, AP $k$ may not be a hidden interferer for node $m$. {One possible scenario is that $\Pd(Y_m=0|X_k=1,X_m=1)$ may be even greater than $\Pd(Y_m=0|X_i=1,X_m=1)$ or $\Pd(Y_m=0|X_j=1,X_m=1)$.} The upshot is that correlation-based approaches to determining hidden interferers, such those adopted in~\cite{vivek_thesis,pie_nsdi}, may not accurately distinguish true interferers from non-interferers.
+Thus, the activation statuses of $1,2,3$ are positively correlated.
+Now say that APs $1,2$ are both hidden interferers for AP $m$, $m\notin\{1,2,3,l\}$.
+Then, even though transmissions of AP $3$ may be correlated with transmission {\em failures} of AP $m$, due to the positive correlation statuses of $1,2,3$, AP $3$ may not be a hidden interferer for node $m$. {One possible scenario is that $\Pd(Y_m=0|X_3=1,X_m=1)$ may be even greater than $\Pd(Y_m=0|X_1=1,X_m=1)$ or $\Pd(Y_m=0|X_2=1,X_m=1)$.} The upshot is that correlation-based approaches to determining hidden interferers, such those adopted in~\cite{vivek_thesis,pie_nsdi}, may not be able distinguish true interferers from non-interferers.
 To address these issues we propose the following approach, based on {\em minimum hitting sets}.

 First, given $k$ observations, define